Classic

 What is a decade even,

-It is only a slice of bread
+It is only a slice of bread and butter

 For the hunger of memory.